 She was part of the prestigious International Visitor Leadership Programme (IVLP) sponsored by the United States Department of State in July 2017.
-Earlier in June 2017, she was at the Southwest University for Nationalities, Chengdu, Sichuan, China (within the Department of Tibetan Studies) on a one month teaching fellowship as a 'foreign expert’.
-In 2007, she participated in a month long diploma programme supported by the Ministry of National Defense of the Republic of Taiwan.
+Earlier in June 2017, she was at the Southwest University for Nationalities, Chengdu, Sichuan, China (within the Department of Tibetan Studies) on a one-month teaching fellowship as a 'foreign expert'.
+In 2007, she participated in a month-long diploma programme supported by the Ministry of National Defense of the Republic of Taiwan.

 She has a rich work experience including research, editing and programme coordination.
-Her last stint as Programme Coordinator for the Heinrich Böll Foundation’s programme on ‘Democracy and Conflict’ in India lasted for about four and a half years.
-Prior to that, she was Programme Coordinator, Assistant Editor and Assistant Fellow at the Indian Institute of Dalit Studies in its Publications and Dissemination Unit.
+Her last stint as Programme Coordinator for the Heinrich Böll Foundation's programme on 'Democracy and Conflict' in India lasted for about four and a half years.
+Before that, she was Programme Coordinator, Assistant Editor and Assistant Fellow at the Indian Institute of Dalit Studies in its Publications and Dissemination Unit.
 Her first work assignment was with the Institute of Peace and Conflict Studies as a Research Officer in charge of its China Desk.

 The Tibetans who followed the Dalai Lama after he fled to India in 1959 chose to live in makeshift houses, in the hope that the arrangement was temporary and they would go back home soon.

 The Indian government’s distancing from the Tibetan events is at odds with its proximity to the Dalai Lama and the CTA the past four years.

 Under the leadership of Xi Jinping, along with the United Front Works Department and the various security apparatus in the country, the Central Commission for Discipline Inspection Commission (CCDI) has been deployed to counter and subdue ‘separatism’ in Tibet.

 Is India distancing itself from the Tibetan exile community six decades after the Dalai Lama fled to the country?